mysql/mysql-shell-plugins/mrs_plugin/docs/sections/AddingRESTServices.md

 - Change `allowedOrigin` to the domain(s) the REST service is running on, e.g. `"https://mydomain.com"` when deploying on a production server.
 - Set `returnInternalErrorDetails` to `false`.
 - Adjust the logging settings as needed.

+### REST Service Definitions

+#### About MRS AutoREST

+AutoREST is a quick and easy way to expose database schema tables, views and procedures as REST resources.

+#### REST APIs

+Representational State Transfer (REST) is a style of software architecture for distributed hypermedia systems such as the World Wide Web.
+An API is described as RESTful when it conforms to the tenets of REST.
+Although a full discussion of REST is outside the scope of this document, a REST API has the following characteristics:

+Data is modelled as a set of resources.
+Resources are identified by URIs.

+A small, uniform set of operations are used to manipulate resources (for example, PUT, POST, GET, DELETE).

+A resource can have multiple representations (for example, a blog might have an HTML representation and an RSS representation).

+Services are stateless and since it is likely that the client will want to access related resources, these should be identified in the representation returned, typically by providing hypertext links.

+#### RESTful Services Terminology

+This section introduces some common terms that are used throughout this document:

+- __RESTful service:__ An HTTP web service that conforms to the tenets of the RESTful architectural style.

+- __Resource module:__ An organizational unit that is used to group related resource templates.

+- __Resource template:__ An individual RESTful service that is able to service requests for some set of URIs (Universal Resource Identifiers).
+The set of URIs is defined by the URI Pattern of the Resource Template

+- __URI pattern:__ A pattern for the resource template.
+Can be either a route pattern or a URI template, although you are encouraged to use route patterns.

+- __Route pattern:__ A pattern that focuses on decomposing the path portion of a URI into its component parts.
+For example, a pattern of /:object/:id? will match /emp/101 (matches a request for the item in the emp resource with id of 101) and will also match /emp/ (matches a request for the emp resource, because the :id parameter is annotated with the ? modifier, which indicates that the id parameter is optional).

+- __HTTP operation:__ HTTP (HyperText Transport Protocol) defines standard methods that can be performed on resources: GET (retrieve the resource contents), POST (store a new resource), PUT (update an existing resource), and DELETE (remove a resource).